-In an interesting study, Cole, Paulson & Shastry, (2014) report positive relationship between years of schooling and ownership of bonds, government securities, stocks, or mutual funds persists.
-They find that one more year of schooling increases the likelihood that an individual owns any bonds or government securities by about 6.5 percentage points and any stocks or mutual funds by 4 percentage points.
-They state that the effect size of education on any investment income is about 19 percentage points, and the effect size of education on having bonds or government securities and stocks or mutual funds is about 11 percentage points.
+In an interesting study, Cole, Paulson & Shastry, (2014) report a positive relationship between years of schooling and the ownership of bonds, government securities, stocks, or mutual funds persists.
+They find that one more year of schooling increases the likelihood that an individual owns bonds or government securities by about 6.5 percentage points, and stocks or mutual funds by 4 percentage points.
+They state that the effect of education on any investment income is equivalent to about 19 percentage points, and the effect of education on having bonds or government securities and stocks or mutual funds is equivalent to about 11 percentage points.
 Similarly to Xing, they state that education effect as an explanatory variable is much more evident in its magnitude than other variables such as trust, peer effects, and former experience with stock market returns.
 They conclude that more education causes households to be more likely to invest in high-return assets, such as equities.

-A more recent study by Black et al. (2018) seek to test a causal impact of education on investment behaviour.
-Specifically, they test the impact of a reform in Sweden which increased compulsory schooling from 7 to 9 years, on market participation, and the likelihood for holding risky financial assets.
-They offer several interesting channels through which education can possibly increase market participation and the tendency to invest in risky assets.
-More education might overcome entry barriers and reduce investors risk aversion, more education leads to greater financial wealth that allows investors to put their capital in risky financial assets, and finally, more educated individuals may have lower costs of gathering and processing information about investment risks.
-Using the Swedish education reform, they find a positive causal effect of education on stock market participation, but these outcomes are limited to men only.
+In a more recent study, Black et al. (2018) seek to test the causal impact of education on investment behavior.
+Specifically, they test the impact of an educational reform in Sweden, which increased the duration of compulsory schooling from 7 to 9 years, on market participation and the likelihood of holding risky financial assets.
+They offer several interesting channels through which education may increase market participation and the tendency to invest in risky assets.
+More education might overcome entry barriers and reduce investors’ risk aversion; more education leads to greater financial wealth, allowing investors to put their capital in risky financial assets; finally, more educated individuals may have lower costs of gathering and processing information about investment risks.
+Using the Swedish education reform, they find a positive causal effect from education on stock market participation, but these outcomes are limited to men only.
 More specifically, they report that an additional year of schooling increases stock market participation by two percentage points and risky market participation by one percentage point.
-They also report that the additional year of schooling also increases the proportion of Men’s financial assets invested in stocks by 10%, conditional on participation.
-In a nutshell, both works of Cole, Paulson & Shastry, (2014) and Black et al. (2018) show a causal relationship from education to market participation.
-Therefore, based on their findings, we assert that more educated countries (having higher market participation), will be also associated with better liquidity at both the country and firm levels
+They also report that the additional year of schooling also increases the proportion of men’s financial assets invested in stocks by 10%, conditional on participation.
+In a nutshell, both the work of Cole, Paulson & Shastry, (2014) and that of Black et al. (2018) show a causal relationship from education to market participation.
+Therefore, based on their findings, we assert that more educated countries (having higher market participation), will also have better liquidity at both the country and firm levels

 Our paper has several motivations and contributes to the existing literature from several aspects.
-First, we contribute to the former studies (e.g., Campbell 2006; Calvet, Campbell, and Sodini 2007, 2009; Barnea, Cronqvist, and Siegel 2010; Van Rooij, Lusardi & Alessie, 2011; Cole, Paulson & Shastry, 2014 and Black et al. 2018) which were mainly focused on the impact of education or financial literacy on market participation as well as on the tendency to hold risky assets.
+First, we contribute to the former studies (e.g., Campbell, 2006; Calvet, Campbell, and Sodini, 2007, 2009; Barnea, Cronqvist, and Siegel, 2010; Van Rooij, Lusardi & Alessie, 2011; Cole, Paulson & Shastry, 2014 and Black et al., 2018) which were mainly focused on the impact of education and financial literacy on market participation and the tendency to hold risky assets.
 While these studies demonstrate a clear relationship between education, market participation, and investment choice, we extend their examination to test whether market participation is translated de facto into better liquidity in financial markets.
-From this perspective, we may also contribute to the long debate in the literature attempting to explain the phenomenon of stock market participation puzzle beginning in the early studies of Mankiw & Zeldes (1991) and Haliassos & Bertaut (1995).
+From this perspective, we may also contribute to the long debate in the literature attempting to explain the phenomenon of stock market participation, beginning in the early studies of Mankiw & Zeldes (1991) and Haliassos & Bertaut (1995).